Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Many-body physics and theory challenges

 \subsection{Mean-field stability and geometry}

-For systems of dipolar atoms, stability on the mean-field level sets stringent requirements on confinement and interaction properties, with the overall sum of all interactions in Eq.~(\ref{eq:eGPE}) always required to remain repulsive \cite{Lahaye2008,Koch2008}.
-Within the eGPE, the inclusion of quantum fluctuations stabilizes the condensate at a density that increases sharply with decreasing interactions.
-Interesting quantum phases that typically emerge for $a_{\rm dd}>a_{\rm s}$, thus require strong dipole-dipole interactions to maintain sufficiently low densities in order to suppress atomic three-body losses, which would otherwise lead to a dynamical collapse of the BEC, as observed in the first Cr BECs~\cite{Lahaye2008,Koch2008}.
-Such strong dipolar interactions have become possible with quantum gases of Er and Dy atoms.
+For systems of dipolar atoms, stability on the mean-field level sets stringent requirements on confinement and interaction properties\cred{~\cite{Fischer2006}}, with the overall sum of all interactions in Eq.~(\ref{eq:eGPE}) always required to remain repulsive \cite{Lahaye2008,Koch2008}.
+Within the eGPE, the inclusion of quantum fluctuations stabilizes the condensate at a density that \cred{decreases with increasing interaction strength}. \cred{Interesting quantum phases typically emerge for $a_{\rm dd}>a_{\rm s}$.
+Realizing these phases requires sufficiently strong dipole-dipole interactions to maintain low densities and thereby suppress atomic three-body losses, which would otherwise lead to a dynamical collapse of the BEC, as observed in the first Cr BECs~\cite{Lahaye2008,Koch2008}.
+Such strong dipolar interactions have become possible with quantum gases of Er and Dy atoms.}

 For dipolar molecules, the tunability of the contact interaction via field-linked resonances \cite{Lassabliere2018,Chen2023,Schmidt2022,Mukherjee2024} can therefore be a valuable asset to stabilize a quantum degenerate ensemble.
 Even far from resonance, $a_s$ can be tuned by a few hundred $a_0$ and sometimes features a zero crossing.
 With resonant static electric field shielding \cite{Mukherjee2023b} the calculated contact interaction can be attractive in the entire regime of effective shielding.
-In such a case, a strong confinement in a pancake-shaped geometry, with the electric dipoles polarized perpendicular to this pancake, might be required for dipolar repulsion to compensate for the strong contact mean-field attraction.
+In such a case, strong confinement in a pancake-shaped geometry, with the electric dipoles polarized perpendicular to this pancake, might be required for dipolar repulsion to compensate for the strong contact mean-field attraction.